aave/aip/content/aips/AIP-24.md

 ## Simple Summary

-Paxos Standard (PAX) is the 5th largest USD-backed stablecoin, is highly trustworthy and regulated by the NYDFS and is the only coin to have received a successful SOC-II audit.
-Adding PAX to Aave will provide users another, trustworthy alternative to borrow.
+This AIP is to list PAX for lend/borrow support on Aave.
+Paxos Standard (PAX) is one of largest regulated USD-backed stablecoins, and listing on Aave will provide users a highly trustworthy crypto asset to lend and borrow.
+PAX is issued by a NYDFS regulated financial institution - Paxos Trust Company - and the token itself is also regulated by NYDFS.
+This oversight ensures PAX is 100% backed by US Dollars or short term government securities (e.g. “t-bills”) at all times (attestations).
+PAX users are assured to always access their dollars - all PAX reserves are held fully segregated and bankruptcy remote in US bank accounts, which only Paxos-issued tokens can claim.
+PAX is also the only coin to have received a successful SOC-II audit.
+We think transparency is a hallmark of DEFI, and PAX’s transparency and trustworthiness will be beneficial for the community.
+We are excited at the prospect of listing PAX on Aave.

 ## Abstract

-Paxos Standard (PAX) was launched in 2018 and is a USD stablecoin that is 100% backed by US dollars held bankruptcy remote.
-Paxos issues PAX and both the company and token are regulated by the NY DFS.
+Paxos Standard (PAX) was launched in 2018 and is a USD stablecoin that is 100% backed by US dollars or short term government securities held bankruptcy remote.
+Paxos issues PAX, and both the company and token are regulated by the NY DFS.
 Full PAX attestations are completed monthly and posted to www.paxos.com/attestations.

-PAX is used in a variety of use cases including a means of payment for other blockchain - based assets, trustworthy store-of-value, settlement of assets with fiat currency outside of traditional banking hours, and being lent / borrowed on known CeFi institutions like BlockFi and Celsius.
-Paxos would like to extend the functionality to the DeFi space through listing on Aave.
+PAX is used in a variety of use cases including as a means of payment for other blockchain-based assets, a trustworthy store-of-value, settlement outside of traditional banking hours, and being lent / borrowed on known CeFi institutions like BlockFi and Celsius.
+PAX is included in MakerDAO’s pool and is available for trading on DeFi Apps, including Curve and Uniswap.
+Paxos would like to extend PAX’s functionality through inclusion in Aave’s lend/borrow markets.
+Collateral support could be proposed in future AIPs.

 ## Motivation

 Paxos would like to extend PAX’s functionality in the DeFi space through a listing on Aave.
-We believe adding PAX will provide users another trustworthy crypto asset to borrow.
-PAX is valuable to borrow due to its trustworthiness and range of use cases, including store-of-value, settlement, trading, and peer-to-peer transfer.
+We believe adding PAX will provide users a highly trustworthy crypto asset to lend and borrow.
+PAX is valuable not only due to its transparency and trustworthiness, but also the range of use cases it supports, including store-of-value, settlement, trading, and peer-to-peer transfer.

 ## Specification